sambauers/mysql-svn-backup/readme.md

 Usage
 -----

+Once configured you can run `mysql-svn.sh`

+You will probably need to make the script executable:

+	$ chmod 755 mysql-svn.sh

-Once configured you can run `mysql-svn.sh` without any options like this:
+Then run the script without any options like this:

 	$ ./mysql-svn.sh